-It’s a scary leap to just quit your job and try to earn enough money online.
+It’s a scary leap to just quit your job and try to earn enough money online from home.
 Even if you’re already home with the kids, it’s tough to work on your business full time while taking care of them.
 A lot of people may simply need to supplement their existing income while they work a “day job” or enjoy retirement.
 Students need to work part-time with a flexible schedule to accommodate classes.
 Luckily, many online business models make it perfectly feasible to work part-time from home.

 “It means that the average startup – defined as a business in operation for three years or less – is not what it is commonly assumed to be,” the Intuit report states.
 “The true portrait of a Canadian startup is the woman down the street who is working through nights and weekends in pursuit of her great new idea, while spending her days working for someone else.”